oljacobs/web-scheduler/WEB_SCHEDULER_STATE_MIN.md

   Schedule/Admin, and compact Tools/Print/Email controls are all in that full-width masthead; the former sign-in sidebar is removed so the schedule uses one responsive content column.
   **Bin 12:** phone, tablet, desktop, keyboard focus, contrast, empty/error states, and print output were verified after deployment.
+On phones, the masthead scrolls with the content instead of remaining sticky; the four status cards stack separately above the full-width staffing message.

 ## Remaining work bins

-1. **P2 — Printable shift sheet:** replace the live-page printout with a dedicated 48-hour sheet, including selected units, crew, pay codes, and notes.
-2. **P2 — App/IT feedback:** add scheduler-side feedback capture that records the page and signed-in reporter context.
+1. **P2 — App/IT feedback:** add scheduler-side feedback capture that records the page and signed-in reporter context.
-3. **P2 — Staffing accountability — built and manually verified:** immutable per-unit
+2. **P2 — Staffing accountability — built and manually verified:** immutable per-unit
    `StaffingSnapshot` records are captured on publish, at 08:00 for the shift ending, and nightly at 20:00 Central.
 Admin → Accountability is officer/ride-up-officer only and reads snapshots, never live schedule data.
 Run `run_staffing_snapshot_schedule` hourly on Railway so Central daylight-saving